Classes

 On Zoom · Oct 28, 2023 · 1:30 to 3:30 PM ET

-This ritual, held as the autumn solstice approaches, honors the earth and the season, cultivates connection to spirit and the sacred, and invites inspiration and direction for writing and life in the year ahead.
-An online ritual community will provide an extended container for sharing.
+This ritual, held as the autumn solstice approached, honored the earth and the season, cultivated connection to spirit and the sacred, and invited inspiration and direction for writing and life in the year ahead.
+An online ritual community provided an extended container for sharing.
 Scholarships available.

 Family History With Imagination